bubelov/news/README.md

 ## ✨ Main Features:

 - Subscribe to your favorite RSS and Atom feeds
-- Sync with your personal Nextcloud News server
+- Sync with your personal Miniflux or Nextcloud server
 - Smooth and snappy user experience even on the older and cheaper devices
 - Built-in podcast fetcher which can be used with external players
 - Enhance your news feed with high-resolution preview images